Deepakkumar2206/Simple-Blockchain-Simulation/README.md

 4. Run the Truffle console: truffle console

 ## Inside the Truffle console, we can interact with the deployed contract using the following commands:
-1. Get the deployed contract instance:let instance = await SimpleBlockchain.deployed();
+1. Get the deployed contract instance: let instance = await SimpleBlockchain.deployed();
 2. Get the blockchain difficulty: let difficulty = await instance.difficulty();
              console.log(difficulty.toString());